8n8/bigwebthing/README.md

 It will accept incoming TCP connections.
 The client's first message should be like this:

-+ 13 bytes: my ID
+	14 bytes: my ID
-+ signed
+	signed
-    + 16 bytes: 6b 87 4c de cc f0 28 b3 7c 4e de ee 15 ca 92 93
+	    16 bytes: 6b 87 4c de cc f0 28 b3 7c 4e de ee 15 ca 92 93
-    + 16 bytes: auth code
+	    16 bytes: auth code

 Then the client should just listen on the connection.
-The server will post any messages that it receives or has received from other users down this connection.
+Messages from the server can take these forms:

+	Request for more encryption keys
+		1 byte: 0
+	New message from another user
+		1 byte: 1
+		104 bytes: message

 ## HTTP API

 /api

-1. Publish keys
+	Create account
+	    Request
+			1 byte: 0
+			24 bytes: proof of work
+	    	32 bytes: public signing key
+	Upload public encryption key
+		Request
+			1 byte: 1
+			14 bytes: my ID
+			32 + 96 bytes: signed public encryption key
+		Response
+			1 byte: 0 if server has enough keys; 1 if OK
+	Get signing key for ID
+		Request
+			1 byte: 2
+			14 bytes: user ID
+		Response
+			either
+				1 byte: 0 (the key doesn't exist) or
+				1 byte: 1 (the key exists)
+				32 bytes: the key
+	Get disposable encryption key for ID
+		Request
+			1 byte: 3
+			14 bytes: user ID
+			24 bytes: proof of work
+		Response
+			either
+				1 byte: 0 (no keys available)
+			or
+				1 byte: 1 (key is available)
+				32 bytes: public encryption key
+	Get proof of work info
+		Request
+			1 byte: 4
+		Response
+			1 byte: difficulty
+			16 bytes: random
+	Get auth code
 		Request:
-	+ 0x01
-    + 24 bytes: proof of work
-    + 32 bytes: public signing key
-    + 32 bytes: public encryption key

-2. Get keys

-    Request:
-	+ 0x02
-    + 13 bytes: the ID to look up
+			1 byte: 5
 		Response:
-	+ 1 byte: 0x00 if the keys don't exist, 0x01 if they do
-    + 32 bytes: their public signing key
-    + 32 bytes: their public encryption key

-3. Get proof of work info

-	Request:
-	+ 0x03

-    Response:
-    + 1 byte: difficulty
-    + 16 bytes: random

-4. Get auth code

-	Request:
-	+ 0x04

-    Response:
-    + 16 bytes: random

-5. Upload blob

-    Request (max 16KB):
-	+ 0x05
-    + 13 bytes: my ID
-    + signed
-        + 16 bytes: 0a cb 78 89 67 cf 64 19 2a dd 32 63 61 2d 10 18
-        + 16 bytes: auth code
-        + blob

-	The server checks the signature, charges the account for the cost of the storage, and stores the nonce and the message under their hash.

-6. Send message

-	Request:
-	+ 0x06
-	+ 24 bytes: proof of work
-	+ 24 bytes: nonce
-	+ encrypted with recipient public key:
-		+ 32 bytes: sha256 hash of encrypted blob on server
-		+ 32 bytes: symmetric key of encrypted blob on server

-	The recipient attempts to decrypt the message for each of its contacts, and accepts it if one of them succeeds.

-7. Delete message

-    Request:
-	+ 0x07
-    + 13 bytes: my ID
-    + signed
-        + 16 bytes: d3 ad fa b3 b4 67 41 bb 51 19 de d5 56 e5 9c 8e
-        + 16 bytes: auth code
-        + 32 bytes: SHA256 hash of the message to delete

-8. Download blob

-	Request:
-	+ 0x08
-	+ 32 bytes: sha256 hash of blob to download

-	Response:
-	+ 1 byte: 0x00 if there is no such blob, 0x01 if there is
-	+ the blob if it exists

-9. Get price

-	Request:
-	+ 0x09

-	Response:
-	+ 4 bytes: unsigned Little-Endian int: price in GBP^-4
+			16 bytes: random
+	Upload blob
+		Request
+			1 byte: 6
+			14 bytes: my ID
+			signed
+				16 bytes: 0a cb 78 89 67 cf 64 19 2a dd 32 63 61 2d 10 18
+				16 bytes: auth code
+				blob
+	Send message
+		Request
+			1 byte: 7
+			24 bytes: proof of work
+			14 bytes: recipient ID
+			104 bytes:
+				24 bytes: nonce
+				16 bytes: NACL box overhead
+				encrypted box containing
+					32 bytes: hash of encrypted blob on server
+					32 bytes: symmetric key of encrypted blob on server Delete message
+		Request
+			1 byte: 8
+			14 bytes: my ID
+			signed
+				16 bytes: d3 ad fa b3 b4 67 41 bb 51 19 de d5 56 e5 9c 8e
+				16 bytes: auth code
+				32 bytes: hash of the message to delete
+	Download blob
+		Request
+			1 byte: 9
+			32 bytes: hash of blob to download
+		Response
+			either
+				1 byte: 0 (the blob doesn't exist) or
+				1 byte: 1 (the blob exists)
+				blob
+	Get price
+		Request
+			1 byte: 10
+		Response
+			4 bytes: unsigned Little-Endian int: price in GBP^-4

 # Client to client API

 To send a message:

 1. encode it and its blobs and pipe small chunks (~16KB) to a channel
-	+ each chunk is prefixed with the hash of the previous chunk
+	+ each chunk is prefixed with the hash of the next chunk
 2. for each chunk in the channel:
 	a. symmetrically encrypt
 	b. send to server
-3. encode the hash and key of the first chunk of (3)
+3. encode the hash and key of the first chunk
 4. encrypt it with their public key and send it to them

 Inside the encryption and chunking, the API is as follows:

-1. Regular inbox message
+	Regular inbox message

-    + 0x01
+	    1 byte: 0
-    + the encoded message
+	    104 bytes: encoded message

-2. Acknowledgement
+	Acknowledgement

-	+ 0x02
+		1 byte: 1
-    + signed
+	    signed
-        + 16 bytes: 77 0a 8b e7 5a 1a 9e 31 c5 97 5b 61 ec 47 16 ef
+	        16 bytes: 77 0a 8b e7 5a 1a 9e 31 c5 97 5b 61 ec 47 16 ef
-        + 8 bytes: Unix time received
+	        8 bytes: Unix time received
-        + 32 bytes: SHA-256 hash of message received
+	        32 bytes: hash of message received

 # Client cache

 blobs/
-	A flat folder full of blobs, named by their sha256 hash. messages/
+	A flat folder full of blobs, named by hash. database
-	A flat directory of sqlite databases, one per message, each with an integer name.
-Each has one table, called 'diffs':
-		+ insertion (text)
+	diffs
-		+ start (integer)
+		start
-		+ end (integer)
+		stop
+		insert
+		hash
+		previous_hash
+		author
+	sent
+		hash
+		time
+		user
+	received
+		user
+		hash
+		time
+	whitelist
+		user
+	public_keys
+		user
+		sign
+	acknowledgements
+		from
+		time
-		+ hash (blob)
+		hash
-		+ last_hash (blob)
+		signature
+	encryption_keys
+		public
+		secret
+myKeys
+	A binary file containing my public and private signing keys.

+# Server cache

+blobs/
+	A flat directory containing files named by their hash. proofOfWorkDifficulty
+	A file containing the proof of work difficulty. price
+	A file containing the price.
 database
-	+ sent
-		- message
-		- hash
-		- time
-	+ received
-		- message
-		- user
-		- hash
-		- time
-	+ whitelist
-		- user
-	+ public_keys
-		- user
-		- sign
-		- encrypt
-	+ acknowledgements
-		- message
+	uploads
+		user_id
-		- from
+		signed confirmation from user:
-		- time
-		- hash
-		- signature
-myKeys
-	A binary file containing my crypto keys. iota
-	An 8-byte file containing an 64-bit uint, which is used to generate unique IDs.
+			4 bytes: price
+			8 bytes: Unix timestamp
+			16 bytes: de 76 b4 ba 27 13 5d 9a e0 6e ca b7 5e 20 48 e4
+			32 bytes: hash of uploaded blob
+	payments (obtained from payments provider API)
+		user_id
+		signed payment confirmation from provider
+	users
+		user_id
+		public_signing_key
+	encryption_keys
+		user_id
+		key

 # Pricing

-There is a small, fixed charge for each blob upload.
+There is a small fixed charge for each blob upload.

-The server keeps two tables in its accounting database:

-1. Blob uploads
-	+ user ID
-	+ signed confirmation from user, including the price at the time
-	+ timestamp
-2. Payments (obtained from payments provider API)
-	+ userId
-	+ signed payment confirmation from provider
+Blobs last for a few weeks and are then deleted automatically.

+In its database, the server records blob uploads for each user, and payments by each user.
 When someone uploads a new blob, the server queries these tables to calculate the user's balance.
-If the balance is high enough, the blob is accepted and recorded.
+If the balance is high enough, the blob is accepted.